-To be eligible for funding, an organization must be a 501(c)(3), governmental entity, or other IRS recognized charitable entity serving Teton County, Wyoming.
+To be eligible for funding, an organization must be a 501(c)(3), fiscally sponsored by a 501(c)(3), a governmental entity, or other IRS recognized charitable entity serving Teton County, Wyoming.
 Grant funds must be used in Teton County, Wyoming.

 The Community Foundation encourages applications from nonprofits of all sizes across all fields of interest.
-A broad cross-section of strong applications enriches the learning experience for participants and increases their awareness of the nonprofits who serve our community and the importance of the work they do.
+A broad cross-section of strong applications enriches the learning experience for high school participants and increases their awareness of the nonprofits who serve our community.

 Youth Philanthropy grants are made possible through the Community Foundation’s Youth Philanthropy Endowment and the generosity of individual donors.